Lucky Luciano: Power play

-With Masseria gone, Maranzano reorganized the Italian American gangs in New York City into Five Families headed by Luciano, Profaci, Gagliano, Vincent Mangano and himself.
+With Masseria gone, Maranzano reorganized the Italian-American gangs in New York City into Five Families headed by Luciano, Profaci, Gagliano, Vincent Mangano and himself.
 Maranzano called a meeting of crime bosses in Wappingers Falls, New York, where he declared himself capo di tutti capi ("boss of all bosses").
 Maranzano also whittled down the rival families' rackets in favor of his own.
-Luciano appeared to accept these changes, but was merely biding his time before removing Maranzano.
-Although Maranzano was slightly more forward-thinking than Masseria, Luciano had come to believe that Maranzano was even more greedy and hidebound than Masseria had been.
+Luciano appeared to accept these changes but was merely biding his time before removing Maranzano.
+Although Maranzano was slightly more forward-thinking than Masseria, Luciano had come to believe that he was even greedier and more hidebound than Masseria had been.

-By September 1931, Maranzano realized Luciano was a threat, and hired Vincent "Mad Dog" Coll, an Irish gangster, to kill him.
-However, Lucchese alerted Luciano that he was marked for death.
+By September 1931, Maranzano realized Luciano was a threat, and hired Vincent Coll, an Irish gangster, to kill him; however, Lucchese alerted Luciano that he was marked for death.
 On September 10, Maranzano ordered Luciano, Genovese and Costello to come to his office at the Helmsley Building in Manhattan.
 Convinced that Maranzano planned to murder them, Luciano decided to act first.
-He sent to Maranzano's office four Jewish gangsters whose faces were unknown to Maranzano's people.
-They had been secured with the aid of Lansky and Siegel.
+He sent to Maranzano's office Lucchese and four Jewish gangsters, secured with the aid of Lansky and Siegel, whose faces were unknown to Maranzano's people.
 Disguised as government agents, two of the gangsters disarmed Maranzano's bodyguards.
-The other two, aided by Lucchese who was there to point Maranzano out, stabbed the boss multiple times before shooting him.
+Lucchese identified Maranzano to the other two gangsters, who proceeded to stab the boss multiple times before shooting him.
 This assassination was the first of what would later be fabled as the "Night of the Sicilian Vespers".

-Several days later, on September 13, the corpses of two other Maranzano allies, Samuel Monaco and Louis Russo, were retrieved from Newark Bay, showing evidence of torture.
+Several days later, on September 13, the corpses of two Maranzano allies, Samuel Monaco and Louis Russo, were retrieved from Newark Bay, showing evidence of torture.
 Meanwhile, Joseph Siragusa, leader of the Pittsburgh crime family, was shot to death in his home.
-The October 15 disappearance of Joe Ardizonne, head of the Los Angeles family, would later be regarded as part of this alleged plan to quickly eliminate the old-world Sicilian bosses.
-However, the idea of an organized mass purge, directed by Luciano, has been debunked as a myth.
+The October 15 disappearance of Joe Ardizonne, head of the Los Angeles crime family, would later be regarded as part of this alleged plan to quickly eliminate the Mustache Petes; the idea of an organized mass purge, directed by Luciano, has been debunked as a myth.